lavanyagowda863/Project-1/README.md

 Note:
 Before you can run this Jenkins job, you must push your app.py, Dockerfile, and Jenkinsfile to GitHub.

 If your terminal still hangs/blinks when you try git push:

 1.Kill the process: Press Ctrl + C.

 2.Try the Credential Helper: Run git config --global credential.helper manager.

 3.Push manually: Try pushing via the GitHub Desktop app or the VS Code Git extension.
-They often handle the "hanging" login screen better than the command line.

 ==============================End=========================================